alishayegh/heatSinkMesh/tut/curvedFins/ReadMe.md

 ## Results

 A boundary conforming mesh, with thin layers near the walls (fins), generated in a matter of seconds.

+The mesh can be visualized in other formats too, for example:
+- *fluentMesh.msh*: A Fluent mesh.
+- *vtkMesh.msh*: A VTK mesh.

 <div style="display: grid; grid-template-columns: repeat(3, 1fr); gap: 10px; width: 100%;">
   <img src="figures/fins.png" alt="Image 7" style="width: 100%; height: auto;">